Skip to content

 Choose your contractor carefully

-Kansas requires all roofing contractors to hold a valid registration certificate from the Kansas Attorney General under the Kansas Residential Roofing Act.
-This registration requires proof of general liability insurance, workers' compensation coverage, and annual tax clearance.
-Before hiring any contractor in Topeka, verify their registration status through the Kansas Attorney General's office, request insurance certificates, and check reviews from local references.
+Kansas requires all roofing contractors to hold a valid registration certificate issued by the Kansas Attorney General under the Kansas Residential Roofing Act.
+Registration requires proof of general liability insurance, workers' compensation coverage, and annual Kansas Department of Revenue tax clearance.
+Topeka homeowners should verify any contractor's registration status through the Kansas Attorney General's office, review insurance certificates, and check references before signing contracts.

 10